guilhermefarto/decision-tree-classifier-scikit/README.md

 python decision_tree_clf_scikit.py -e
 ```

+> This [section](#exporting-graphical-representation-decision-tree-graph) exemplifies the feature for generating and exporting Decision Tree graph.

 Output:

 The same output as previous item but generating and export PDF and PNG files based on the Decision Tree graph.